What happens to an ISA when someone dies

 If the child dies

-If the child who holds the JISA dies, the money in the JISA is paid to whoever inherits their estate — usually one or both parents, though if the child was 16 or over and married or in a civil partnership, it would pass to their spouse or partner.
+The money in the JISA is paid to whoever inherits the child’s estate.
+For a child under 18 who is not married, their estate will typically pass to their parents under intestacy rules.
+If the child was 16 or over and married or in a civil partnership, the JISA funds would pass to their spouse or partner.

 If the registered contact (usually a parent) dies

-• If the child is 16 or over, they can take over management of the account themselves
+• If the child is 16 or over, they can take over management of the account themselves and become the registered contact

-Source: gov.uk — Junior ISAs: if your child is terminally ill or dies (last verified March 2026)
+Source: gov.uk – Junior ISAs: if your child is terminally ill or dies (last verified June 2026)

 NS&I ISAs: the low probate threshold to know about